South America

 Renewal: The digital nomad residence is usually granted for up to one year in total.
 If you plan to remain longer you may need to transition to another residence category such as work, student or rentista, according to Argentine immigration law.

-Temporary residence for foreign students enrolled in recognised Argentine educational institutions.
+Temporary residence for foreign students enrolled at a recognised Argentine educational institution registered with RENURE.
+Initial 1 year, renewable annually.